Businesses often use wire transfers, also known as remittance transfers, for transactions that are large, critical, or

 How to send a wire transfer with Divvy

-At Divvy, wire transfers work as described.
+At Divvy, wire transfers are simple.
 We automatically detect incoming wires and apply the transfer as immediately as possible (actual timing varies by bank and federal regulations).
 We don’t charge any fees for wire transfers, though banking fees still apply.

 If you need to send a wire transfer through Divvy or have questions about the wire transfer process, reach out to customer service for help.